mandykoh/convolver/README.md

 Convolution can also be performed using aggregation functions other than summation.

-For example, we can define a simple, uniformly weighted 5x5 circle for a kernel:
+For example, we can define a simple, uniformly weighted 5x5 “circle” for a kernel:

 ```go
 weights := []int32{